syncfusion-content/javascript-docs/js/api/ejSchedule.md

    value: "with",
    predicate: "or"
 }];
-var appointments=schObj.filterAppointments(filter); // Gets the appointments list of schedule control
+var appointments=schObj.filterAppointments(filter); // Gets the appointments list of Schedule control
 </script>

 {% endhighlight %}